digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/fabric.rst

 - a Daml Enterprise release for access to the example files and the Canton binary
-- :ref:`Canton Enterprise docker repository <docker-instructions>` access, in order to obtain the Canton docker image
+- :ref:`Canton Enterprise docker repository <docker-instructions>` access, to obtain the Canton docker image

 Also make sure to have docker and docker-compose installed.

-The following example explains how to set up Canton on Fabric using a topology with 2 sequencer nodes, (belonging to two different organizations) a domain manager, a mediator, and two participants nodes.
+The following example explains how to set up Canton on Fabric using a topology with 2 sequencer nodes, (belonging to two different organizations) a synchronizer manager, a mediator, and two participant nodes.

 The demo can be found in the examples directory of the Canton Enterprise release.
 Unpack the Canton Enterprise release and then ``cd`` into ``examples/e01-fabric-domain/canton-on-fabric``.